The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Summary and outlook

-The average signal to noise improvement with respect to the sample analysed here range from about a factor of 1.8 to more than a factor of 20.
-Further improvements in the eROSITA data processing, energy and PSF calibration, will likely also increase the significance of the detection, and enable a combination of spatial and spectral analysis.
+The average S/N improvement with respect to the sample analyzed here ranges from about a factor of 1.8 to more than a factor of 20.
+Further improvements in the eROSITA data processing, energy, and PSF calibration will likely also increase the significance of the detection, and enable a combination of spatial and spectral analysis.
 Thanks to those improvements, we should be able to measure the temperature and metallicity of the hot CGM, as well as its density and pressure profile.
-Hopefully, this will shed light on how hot haloes are created and energized, and their interplay with the star formation and virialization processes, as well as feedback processes from active galactic nuclei.
+Hopefully, this will shed light on how hot haloes are created and energized, and their interplay with the star formation and virialization processes, as well as feedback processes from AGN.